hpi-studyu/studyu/README.md

 1. Inside run `docker-compose up --build`.
 This starts a nodejs docker container running the Parse Server and Dashboard and a MongoDB container, which is used by Parse.
 2. You can login with the credentials specified in the env vars: `admin: nof1`
 3. You should now be able to see your parse dashboard under http://localhost:1337/dashboard
-4. To stop the local parse server you can press CTRL-C in your terminal
+4. To stop the services you can press CTRL-C in your terminal

-To run the study designer with backend:
+To run the study designer with parse:

 ```
 docker-compose -f docker-compose.yml -f docker-compose-designer.yml up --build
 ```

-To run app with backend:
+To run app with parse:

 ```
 docker-compose -f docker-compose.yml -f docker-compose-app.yml up --build
 ```

-To run both with backend:
+To run both with parse:

 ```
 docker-compose -f docker-compose-full.yml up --build